akahn-git/Flixster_Part_2/README.md

 The following **required** functionality is completed:

-[*]Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
-(8 points) [*] Allow video posts to be played in full-screen using the YouTubePlayerView (2 points)
+[.]Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+(8 points) [.]
+Allow video posts to be played in full-screen using the YouTubePlayerView (2 points)

 The following **additional** features are implemented: